 FREE FOOD PANTRY

-Partnering with Wedgewood Church, HUG has operated a low-barrier, covid-safe, drive-through Free Food Pantry program that includes a full week of groceries for each family every Wednesday night.
+HUG has operated a low-barrier, covid-safe, drive-through Free Food Pantry program that includes a full week of groceries for each family every Wednesday night for the last 3 years.

 December of 2020 was a particularly crucial time for families in need during the holiday season.
 With the continued effects of Covid-19, it became even more crucial to support families in economic crisis.
 Our Christmas giveaway event distributed groceries and toys for over 600 families in one amazing night.